Voyager 1 Data Reveals Signatures of the Local Gas and Cosmic-Ray Source Distributions: Calculations

 The baseline model is 2D Galactocentric axisymmetric with a spatial model for the CR sources following the distribution of pulsars from \citet{2006MNRAS.372..777L}.
 The injection spectrum for the sources is a power-law in rigidity with a single injection index for all species below a break at 3 GV and a different common index for all species above that.
 The interstellar gas distribution is the standard 2D model GP2D described above.
 The propagation model uses a single power-law index $\delta$ for the diffusion coefficient $\propto D_0\rho^\delta$, where $D_0$ is the normalisation at 4~GV and $\rho$ is rigidity.
 The size of the Galaxy has maximum radius of 20~kpc with a $Z$-boundary (halo size) 4~kpc.

 For the 3D models, the PD phenomenology and rigidity dependence for the diffusion coefficient is the same as the baseline.
 The size of the Galaxy has a maximum $X/Y$ boundary at $\pm$20~kpc and $Z$-boundary at 4~kpc.
 For the gas spatial distribution we use the GP2D and S25 models described above.
-The molecular gas density for the S25 is obtained using the $X_{CO}$ distribution used for the baseline/GP2D model.
+The molecular gas density for the S25 model is obtained using the baseline/GP2D $X_{CO}$ distribution.
 The source density model is the same as the baseline.
 For the 3D solutions we also consider a spherical hole in the source density about the Solar system.
 With these models we test the effect of smooth and inhomogeneous source and gas distributions for the nearby Galactic neighbourhood.

 For these configurations, we will use the term `3D' to refer to the equivalent \GP\ solution in 3D for the 2D case.
 We will use the term `S25' to refer to the 3D solution using the S25 gas model.
 When a hole in the source density is used for either, we will append its radius in parsecs to the identifier.
 For example, the S25 model with a 200~pc radius spherical hole in the source density is termed `S25/200' with this scheme.
 We will use a set of spherical radii for the source density hole size: 0~pc (no hole), 100~pc, 150~pc, and 200~pc, respectively.